jhund/filterrific/index.md

   </div>
 </p>

-### Please note
+### Details

-* Filterrific takes care of shuttling filter settings from your view to ActiveRecord queries, and of returning matching records back to the view.
+* Filterrific takes care of shuttling user defined filter settings from your view to ActiveRecord queries, and of returning matching records back to the view.
   You are responsible to implement the aspects that are specific to your application: